 The use of the scale armor antedates the medieval ages and in some cultures, dates back thousands of years.

-It was one of the most widespread kinds of body armour used before the medieval ages and even during medieval ages in non-European regions.
-Scale armour was also popularly used to dress up the horse of a warrior in order to protect it on the battlefield.
+It was one of the most widespread kinds of body armor used before the medieval ages and even during medieval ages in non-European regions.
+Scale armor was also popularly used to dress up the horse of a warrior in order to protect it on the battlefield.

-However, it was less frequent in the Germanic regions and by the time of medieval ages, the use of scale armour had all but declined in Europe, although it was used in some instance.
+However, it was less frequent in the Germanic regions and by the time of the medieval ages, the use of scale armor had all but declined in Europe, although it was still used in some instances.

-The medieval ages saw the rise of chainmail armour in Europe.
-By the early middle ages, the chainmail was a more popular alternative to the scale armour.
-There is some evidence, though, that a kind of scale armour was used by the Vikings during their early raids into different European territories.
+There is some evidence, though, that a kind of scale armor was used by the Vikings during their early raids into different European territories.

-However, other cultures near Europe continued the use of the scale armour at a large scale since it offered better protection from both piercings and heavy blows.
-Soldiers in the Byzantine Empire, for instance, continued to use the scale armour, at least in protecting their horses.
+However, other cultures near Europe continued the use of the scale armor at a large scale since it offered better protection from both piercings and heavy blows.
+Soldiers in the Byzantine Empire, for instance, continued to use the scale armor, at least in protecting their horses.

-One possible reason for the decline of the use of scale armour in medieval Europe at large could be the fact that it was more time-consuming to produce.
-And with the increasing frequency of wars in medieval ages, the use of the scale armour became less viable.
+One possible reason for the decline of the use of scale armor in medieval Europe at large could be the fact that it was more time-consuming to produce.
+And with the increasing frequency of wars in the medieval ages, the use of scale armor became less viable.

-However, compared to chainmail, the scale armour did not offer as much body coverage which could prove a vital battlefield disadvantage.
-Also scale armour was less flexible and was consequently less convenient for use because it mitigated a warrior’s manoeuvrability.
+However, compared to chainmail, the scale armor did not offer as much body coverage which could prove a vital battlefield disadvantage.
+Also, scale armour was less flexible and was consequently less convenient for use because it mitigated a warrior’s maneuverability.